RobertARandolph/AdmiralBumbleBee.com/_drafts/2018-12-11-Cakewalk-Part-1-Almost-Everything.md

 MIDI Velocity scaling, re-writing, limiting, randomization and changing.

 It's a dynamics processor for MIDI notes.
 It works well.

+# Conclusion

+If you've made it this far then you may think I have a poor view of the software.
+If you just skipped here then scroll up and start over.
+No cheating!

+Cakewalk is littered with half-finished features.
+I don't know if this is caused by various owners looking for marketable features or if it's endemic to the development of the software.
+I suspect that due to the strange over-use of buzzwords that this is driven by a marketting team that pulls the reins on a talented developer team.

+Luckily, the _core_ features necessary for basic music making are in tact.
+For simple recording and mixing, Cakewalk is excellent.
+I quite enjoyed just recording a few guitar parts, some drums and bass, then doing a mix.
+It's possibly the most pleasant of experiences in that regard when it comes to DAWs.

+The software falls apart in _serious_ ways when it comes to workflows that are more common in professional contexts.
+If you work with large orchestral tracks, post, high-pressure/tight-deadline band recording then I'm sure you can _squeeze by_, but there's **SO MANY** features that exist in other DAWs that would make your life immeasurably easier.
+Even just improving some specific areas of the software could lead to workflow improvements.

+Automation is laughably bad.
+Audio editing is basic.
+No VCA faders.
+Effects management is reliant on third-party tools.
+Surround support is spotty.
+Navigation tools are non-existent.
+MIDI editing is 2 decades behind other products.
+HiDPI support is poor (see all the images in this post?).
+The GUI is fractured with varying menus in each section and hotkeys scattered around and overloaded.
+Video support is like it was in the 90s.

+I can understand why people enjoy the software.
+There's no shame (or anything negative at all!) about having basic needs.
+Cakewalk gets the basics right for the most part.

+However...
+There's a huge number of features that other products have attained that can speed up basic workflows.
+[Automation](#automation-modes) is a prime example.
+Until you understand how a mature system works, you may not realize how much extra work you're doing.
+Imagine having to enter a 10-digit code, turn a key and do a little dance to enter a building while the guys across the street just put their eye to a scanner.

+As a free product Cakewalk is fantastic.
+If I was paying $50 a month for it, I'd be quite unhappy for the value.
+I know that the paid version came with a lot of bonus plugins/addons, but the core functionality is behind the competitors.

+As a free product I'm not sure I could call it the best product.
+[Tracktion 7](https://www.tracktion.com/products/t7-daw) has an excellent core workflow with some interesting workflow features.
+[Ardour]({% post_url 2017-10-26-30-Days-with-Ardour-v2 %}) also has a brilliant core featureset, and some interesting additions (but barely any MIDI support).
+[Radium](http://users.notam02.no/~kjetism/radium/) is an incredible option for software based musicians that aren't afraid to think outside the box (it's a bit strange even for a tracker).
+Cakewalk isn't far removed from these options, and I think a case could be made that they surpass Cakewalk in a number of areas that may be important to certain musicians.
+Ardour, Radium and Tracktion are cross-platform too.

+I can say that Cakewalk is worth the price you paid, possibly a bit more.
+If you like the workflow then nobody can convince you otherwise, but compared to the rest of the market it's clearly behind the pack.

+I'm somewhat at a loss for this.
+Cakewalk is one of the older generation of products.
+Even Pro Tools has managed to surpass Cakewalk (at least in terms of _usable_ features).
+Perhaps it's the multi-tiered changes of ownership over the years causing delays in product development?
+Corporate ownership focused on feature-based development?

+Whatever it is, Cakewalk doesn't even live up to the likes of [some newcomers](https://www.presonus.com/products/Studio-One).

+Hopefully bandlab can do something with the software to shore up the half-finished features and enhance the core workflows.
+I don't even care about the features that aren't there like chord tools, arrangement features, advanced editing tools (spectral editing, better warping), object-based editing, sequence based editing, scratch arrangements, advanced tempo editing, live looping, navigational tools, post workflows, video editing, automation curves, automation modes beyond write/touch/latch, live collaboration features, integrated sidechain support, standards metering, macro controls, reference/edit clips, audio/midi metadata support, advanced MIDI transformation tools, true scripting (not macros like CAL), remote control, track templates, VCA faders, project alternatives, clip automation, video generation, DMX support, OSC support, crossplatform, automation processing, control modulation, AAF support, gain reduction metering, ambisonics, VR support (producing, not using Cakewalk inside VR), user profiles, selection saving, zoom presets, metronome rhythms, MPE support, VST Expression support, ADR system, track versions/playlists, monitor track, audio analysis tooling, 'always record', logic-based search, temporary control grouping, mixer undo, offline undo, crossfade tooling, sample-accurate parameter automation, hardware inserts, Link support, audio to midi slicing, HDPI support, offline manual, articulation management, per-project settings, hardware synth integration, choke groups, inter-application audio support, plugin parameter routing, modular track routing, etc...

+Let's just ignore all those missing things.

+If Bandlab just took what's already there and _fixed it_, it would be a great product.
+Get rid of the annoying popups, consolidate the menus, finish the tab view, finish the matrix view, improve automation, give the console an update, add some proper MIDI tooling, improve audiosnap, speed up the GUI, and integrate a decent audio editor.
+Now you have a product that will give any DAW a run for its money no matter the cost.

+Until then it just feels like corporate America in DAW form: half-baked, promise-driven and 15 years late.

 # Support Me!